mttcrn/polimi-CSE-notes/Machine Learning.md

 - more samples than features, so it is not possibile to solve the problem as we have infinite solutions.
 - redundant features, as some features are linear combinations of others.

-OLS is a closed-form solution, which is not practical with big data.
+OLS is a closed-form solution, which is not practical with big data, but it is computationally efficient.
+It is a direct approach since it calculate $\hat{w}_{OLS}$ directly.
 ### Gradient Optimization
 It is an algorithm with sequential (online) updates.
 If the loss function can be expressed as a sum over samples $L(x) = \sum_n L(x_n)$, then we can write the following rules: